-The fund’s mission is supporting research and policy efforts to prevent technological risks facing our civilization.
+The fund’s mission is to support research and policy efforts to prevent technological risks facing our civilization.
 The potentially transformative nature of artificial intelligence poses a particular challenge that we want to address.
 We want to prevent a situation similar to the advent of nuclear weapons, in which careful reflection on the serious implications of this technology took a back seat during the wartime arms race.
 As our technological power grows, future inventions may cause harm on an even larger scale—unless we act early and deliberately.

 Priority areas: decision theory and bargaining, specific AI alignment approaches, fail-safe architectures, macrostrategy research, AI governance, as well as social science research on conflicts and moral circle expansion.